 The Tread is the world’s first wearable multi tool.
 It’s a tool bracelet that sports 29 tools located in between the customizable links on the Tread.
 To use them, all you need to do is remove the bracelet from your wrist!

 Many would classify the Tread as an everyday carry, or “EDC” item.
 EDC is a collection of things that you carry on a daily basis – either in your pockets or a bag.
 I always pack a pocketknife, multi-tool, wallet, cell phone, keys, and a watch on my person, and a mini pry bar/pocket screwdriver, flashlight, first aid kit, and writing utensils in a bag.
 I’m never without all these different tools and essential items.
 They help me stay prepared, accomplish menial tasks efficiently, and maximise my performance throughout the day.

-So what are the pros of the Leatherman Tread LT?
-Did it fit in well with my EDC?
+Did the Leatherman Tread LT fit in well with my EDC?

 Aside from its unique appearance, this tool might be the best carry-on multi-tool item available when travelling.
 That’s right.
 It’s TSA compliant!
 As someone who often flies for work, knowing that I can carry multi tools onto a plane without any security problems is pretty comforting.

 It also looks pretty cool!

 Here are the specs of the Leatherman Tread Bracelet LT

 - 6.5 x 10.1 x 4.4 inches